Quick answer

 Purpose of Trust Funds

 The primary purpose of trust funds is to manage and protect assets for beneficiaries.
-This can be particularly useful in estate planning, allowing individuals to provide for their loved ones while minimizing tax liabilities and ensuring that assets are distributed according to their wishes.
+This can be particularly useful in estate planning, allowing individuals to provide for their loved ones while reducing your inheritance tax liability and ensuring that assets are distributed according to their wishes.

 By understanding the different types of trust funds and their purposes, individuals can make informed decisions about their estate planning needs, including considerations related to trust funds taxation.